Court dress: Hong Kong

-Under the one country, two systems principle, Hong Kong remains a common law jurisdiction.
+Under the "one country, two systems" principle, Hong Kong remains a common law jurisdiction.
 Court dress in Hong Kong practically remains unchanged from its British administration era and is similar to court dress in England and Wales.
 English legal traditions are well preserved.
-Judges of the former Supreme Court of Hong Kong wore wigs; those of the present Court of Final Appeal, however, do not wear wigs, but only gowns with lace jabot, similar to those worn on the International Court of Justice.
+Judges of the former Supreme Court of Hong Kong wore wigs; those of the present Hong Kong Court of Final Appeal, however, do not wear wigs, but only gowns with lace jabot, similar to those worn on the International Court of Justice.

 Some judges wear wigs as part of the ceremonies during the ceremonial opening of the legal year in Hong Kong.

 Ireland

 Judiciary

 The Irish Free State, established in 1922, continued largely with the courts and court system inherited from the United Kingdom, albeit pared down and shorn of some of its imperial grandeur.
 To fit with the reorganization of the courts, the judiciary all but abandoned the wearing of their former ceremonial costumes.
 Prior to Independence, the Lord Chancellor, Master of the Rolls and the Lords Justice of Appeal in Ireland would have worn full ceremonial dress identical to their English equivalents, viz. long black damask robes with wide bands of gold lace and ornaments.
 The Lord Chief Justice, Lord Chief Baron (up to the extinction of the office on the retirement of Christopher Palles in 1916) and other puisne judges of the High Court would likewise have worn scarlet robes with ermine hood and ermine-trimmed mantle.
 Many fine examples of these robes can be seen in portraits of Irish judges in the King's Inns.